 Brendan Warawa - Athletic Therapist and Kinesiologist B.Kin, CAT(C)

 Brendan completed his undergraduate degree in Kinesiology at the University of Calgary and Advanced Certificate in Athletic Therapy at Mount Royal University.
 Brendan has worked with a wide variety of athletes, weekend warriors, and sports teams, specifically the U of C’s basketball and hockey programs.
 Brendan has a true passion for helping people return to their highest level of activity and meeting individual goals.
 In his spare time, Brendan enjoys spending time with his family, friends, camping, fishing, hiking, and anything else that gets him outdoors.

-Lee (Sawka) Macauley - Physiotherapist, Clinic Director BMR-PT, CAFCI, Certified GunnIMS Practitioner
+Lee (Sawka) Macauley - Physiotherapist, Clinic Director PT, BMR-PT, CAFCI, Certified GunnIMS Practitioner

 (On Maternity Leave)

 Lee graduated from the University of Manitoba with a Bachelor of Physical Therapy degree in 2006.
 Lee previously worked as a physiotherapist with the Canadian Back Institute for five years before she worked in Montreal at International Headquarters with Cirque Du Soleil.
 Lee was a Research Clinician at the University of Calgary and has contributed to studies for Concussion Management in Hockey Players, Knee Osteoarthritis Prevention and Injury Prevention in Soccer Players.
 She currently is the clinic director at the Calgary Police Service (CPS) and works very closely with new police recruits as well as all members at CPS Headquarters.